-Perennials are showy additions the the garden that work hard for you year after year to decorate the landscape.
+Perennials are showy additions in the garden that work hard for you year after year to decorate the landscape.
 While some require special care and a tender touch to succeed in the garden, there are a bunch of hardy perennials that are tough as nails.
-These are great for low maintenance gardens as they will continue to bloom, year after year, with little care.
+These are great for low-maintenance gardens as they will continue to bloom, year after year, with little care.

 I often go by my old house to see how the front-yard perennial garden is doing.
 I have watched it over the past several years continue to bloom and grow and look lovely, despite the lack of interest the new owners have in gardening.
 It was so hard to leave the garden behind, but what I left was a number of hardy perennials that needed little care.

 I figured the new gardeners would get two or three years of relatively maintenance-free flowers in the garden before it needed some care.
 And, boy, was I ever right!
 They didn’t water the garden, cut back, divide, or care for any of the plants and yet it STILL continued to thrive.

 It has now been many years of neglect, and the garden bursts with blooms from mass plantings that keep on truckin’ year after year after year.
 I visit a few times a year and, while I’m sad to see this gorgeous and healing space is left untended, I’m proud of my plants and my design.

 It’s low-maintenance and drought tolerant and a haven for pollinators and beneficial insects.
 I see plenty of growth and a messy appearance, but no signs of disease or stress.
 Perennials are the hardest working decorative plants out there.
 Plus, they add so much personality to your garden.

 In the right conditions, perennials will deliver a low-maintenance landscape in sun or shade.
 So when I get asked about how to create a low maintenance garden, I share this list.